-Marinating fish in yogurt gives it a little bit of tang, and really prevents it from drying out, a common worry when making fish at home.
-And great flavor comes from the seasonings, lemon, garlic, oregano, cumin, and a bit of allspice.
-Marinate the fish for up to an hour in the fridge if you have the time, but even if you don’t you’ll still get a great tasting dish.
-The whole thing comes together in 15 minutes if that’s all the time you have.
-I used perch, but you can use any tender, flaky, mild white fish (see Note).
+Marinating fish in yogurt gives it a little bit of tang.
+The yogurt really prevents the fish from drying out, which is a common worry when making fish at home.
+There are great flavors from the seasonings, lemon, garlic, oregano, cumin, and a bit of allspice.
+Marinate the fish for up to an hour in the fridge if you have the time.
+If not, the whole thing comes together in 15 minutes if that’s all the time you have.
+This recipe calls for perch, but you can use any tender, flaky, mild white fish (see Note).

 Serve this with any greens, a Greek salad, grilled vegetables, or an orzo salad.

 - 1 cup plain Greek yogurt